 Ensure you are aware of recent significant amendments, proposed changes, and examine lessons learned from recent legal cases

-There is no escaping the extensive legal requirements.
-Those involved in this process must ensure they are up to date with important developments and changes regarding planning and environmental law, in order to successfully navigate the planning process and avoid costly mistakes.
+As practitioners know, the planning process is subject to extensive legal requirements.
+Particularly with the substantial updates in the last few months alone, those involved in this process must ensure they are up to date with important developments and changes regarding planning and environmental law, in order to successfully navigate the planning process and avoid costly mistakes.
 It is also important that planners keep one eye on what will be coming down the tracks, in order to be prepared for any potentially significant changes.

 Recent references to the Court of Justice made by the Irish Courts, including

 – People Over Wind v.
 Coillte, about mitigation measures and screening for appropriate assessment

 – Grace v.
 An Bord Pleanála, about compensatory measures and appropriate assessment

 – Holohan v.
 An Bord Pleanála, about main alternatives, baseline data, recording an assessment